 In December of 1986, morning radio host Barry Lee invited WINC-FM listeners to mail in Christmas cards to decorate the broadcast studio for the holidays.
 Wanting to create a “tangible” link with the station’s “extended family,” Barry carried the card campaign one step further and asked if the listeners enclose a one dollar check for charity.
 Those checks were then made into a paper chain that “decked the halls” of the studio and adjacent offices… thus, the WINC-FM Chain of Checks was born!

 In 2012, the Chain of Checks became an official nonprofit organization through the Community Foundation of the Northern Shenandoah Valley.
 That same year, “Chain of Checks” became trademarked.
 In 2012 the Chain of Checks became a two-day Radiothon with volunteer phone operations in the WNC-FM studio and volunteers manning the Chain of Checks kiosk at Apple Blossom Mall.
-Today, the campaign incorporates a Columbus Day golf tournament and multiple Christmas concerts, movies and events.
-Additionally, ’50 Friends’ made up of businesses, groups and individuals host change jars and create their own unique fundraisers to add to the ‘chain’.
+In 2021, following the sale of WINC-FM and Barry Lee’s retirement, Chain of Checks became an annual year-end grant program funded from Chain of Checks campaign fund raising activities and administered by the Community Foundation.

 The Winchester Rotary partners with Shenandoah Country Q102 and with local KFC, Sonic and Arby’s locations to raise money through mid-December for the annual fund.
 The Community Foundation of the Northern Shenandoah Valley processes these donations for the Winchester Rotary.
 Once the needs of the current year are met, the proceeds go into the endowed fund to grow and fund future coat purchases.